tymyrddin/blue/source/docs/active/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: The goal isn’t revenge—it’s making you the least appetizing target on the menu.
+   :caption: The goal isn’t revenge—it’s making you the least appetising target on the menu.

    design/index
    small/index